jorishr/datastructures/time_complexity/time_complexity.md

     + (n + 1) * w + (n + 1) * c
     + n * w + n * s
     + r
-If we assume that writing to a variable (w), comparing variables (c), calculating a sum (s) and returning a variable (r) take exactely one unit of time than we can simplify the time calculation:
+If we assume that writing to a variable (w), comparing variables (c), calculating a sum (s) and returning a variable (r) take exactly one unit of time than we can simplify the time calculation:
 ```
 w = r = c = s = 1
 time(t) =   1